MOMS Club: Controversy

 In June 2020, MOMS Club of Rancho Santa Margarita submitted a collage of pictures with an anti-racist message and requested it be posted to the International Chapter's Facebook page.
 The collage spelled out "We.
 Stand.
 With.
 All.
 Moms.
 And.
 Pledge.
 That.
 Racial.
 Discrimination.
 Will.
 Stop.
 With.
 Our.
-Kids." and was done after the murder of George Floyd and the protests that followed.
+Kids." and was created following the murder of George Floyd and the protests that followed.
 The international organization declined to share the image on their Facebook page with the reasoning that the message was political and could jeopardize the non-profit status of the organization.

 After push-back, the International MOMS Club responded that "graphics like that collage ... imply that our members have been racists before now.
 The MOMS Club has never been a racist organization and never will be.
 To imply otherwise is not acceptable."
 In response, hundreds of women and chapters across the country left the organization.

 Per the MOMS Club bylaws, chapters do not seek political and religious focus, instead the chapters are geared towards what binds mothers together, which is: the sisterhood of motherhood, children and community.